install4j HelpDownload

 • DVD installers with large data files

 If your application relies on large amounts of data, it is often distributed on a DVD.
 In that case, you typically ship a number of external data files that you do not wish to package inside the installer.
-The installer should start up quickly and the data files should not be extracted from the installer in order to save time.
+The installer should start up quickly, and the data files should not be extracted from the installer to save time.
 The user might decide to install only certain components, so some data files might not be needed at all.
 If they are included in the installer executable, all this data would have to be read from disk.

 • Installers with large optional components